marsp0/dbExplorer/README.md

 TODO :

 1. Add PK, check for duplicate column names and check the data in the 'extra' and 'default' fields
-2. Add INSERT, SELECT, UPDATE, ALTER, ORDER BY, WHERE etc
+2. Add SELECT, UPDATE, ALTER, ORDER BY, WHERE etc
 3. Add Foreign Keys
 4. add option for more than 5 columns and rows
 5. add option to change the database from the gui and add the gui for the root password and username